-After moving on from nursery our children will begin to be gradually introduced to organised matches and start to develop more advanced skills.
+After moving from nursery, our children will gradually be introduced to organised matches and develop more advanced skills.
 The ethos at this age level is to continue 'to learn skills' while 'having fun' with the children starting to experience matches for the first time against teams from other towns.
 Our core Sarsfields Way 'focus pillars' at this age grade are:

-- Fun continues to be number one priority - Continue to develop Fundamental Movement Skills (Agility, Balance, Co-ordination) with an increased focus on developing the Basic GAA Skills (hand pass, catch, kick) through fun activities whilst moving slowly to more advanced skills (crouch lift, body catch, hook kick) - Perform skills using right and left hand side of the body i.e. bilateral coordination - Small sided groups and games during training sessions to maximise touches and participation i.e 4 v 4 & 5 v 5 avoid large sided games and drills.
-Target of 500 ball contacts per child per training session - Games based approach to training sessions - Training & games should be enjoyable and inclusive of all players 'playing time, not sideline time'.
-Teams should be mixed at all times and not based on 'ability' - Children should play a minimum of two quarters in every game - Players encouraged to practice the basic skills at home to aid their development - Contribute to the development of the child's abilities by encouraging the child, reinforcing good behaviour and practise and providing feedback when appropriate
+- Fun and inclusion continues to be the number one priority - Continue to develop Fundamental Movement Skills (Agility, Balance, Co-ordination) with an increased focus on developing the Basic GAA Skills (hand pass, catch, kick) through fun activities whilst moving slowly to more advanced skills (crouch lift, body catch, hook kick) - Perform skills using the right and left-hand side of the body, i.e. bilateral coordination - Small-sided groups and games during training sessions to maximise touches and participation, i.e. 4 v 4 & 5 v 5 avoid large-sided games and drills.
+The target is 250 ball contacts per child per training session - Games-based approach to training sessions - Training & games should be enjoyable and inclusive of all players 'playing time, not sideline time'.
+Teams should be mixed at all times and not based on 'ability.' - Players are encouraged to practice the basic skills at home to aid their development - Contribute to the development of the child's abilities by encouraging the child, reinforcing good behaviour and practice and providing feedback when appropriate